MedentzidisCharalampos/Binary-Classification-on-Structured-Data/README.md

  1. All Features Layer: A Layer where both numerical and categorical columns are combined.
  2. Dense Layer: A Fully Connected Layer with 32-units and Relu activation function
  3. Dropout: With propability of 0.5.
- 4 Dense Layer: A Fully Connected Layer with 1-unit and Relu activation function
+ 4 Dense Layer: A Fully Connected Layer with 1-unit and Relu activation function.

 ![alt text](https://github.com/MedentzidisCharalampos/Binary-Classification-on-Structured-Data/blob/main/connectivity_graph.png)